Jack Dorsey says Twitter ‘has always tried to do its best’ ahead of sale to Elon Musk

 “Whether it’s owned by a company or an open protocol doesn’t matter _as much as_ [sic] deliberately deciding to be open about every decision and why it was made.
 It’s not easy to do, but it must happen,” he said.

 “Doing this work means you’re in the arena.
 Nothing that is said now matters.
-What matters is how the service works and acts, and how quickly it learns and improves,” he added, in his apparent bid to allay employee concerns.
+What matters is how the service works and acts, and how quickly it learns and improves,” he added.

-He said his biggest failing was “that quickness part” but stated that he was confident that part is being addressed and will be fixed.
+He said his biggest failing was “that quickness part” but stated he was confident it is being addressed and will be fixed.

 Mr Dorsey said in another tweet, without naming anyone, that he did not believe permanent bans on any person or organisation are correct.